Rice-Stuffed Pasta-Free Cannelloni

 Annalisa says…

-1) The rice filling for pasta-free stuffed cannelloni can be enriched with boiled peas, a small dice of vegetables like a brunoise, or we can season the boiled rice not only with parmesan but also with a nice spoonful or more of classic Genoese pesto, or with Milanese rice with saffron and plenty of grated parmesan… In short, we can really open the fridge and combine more flavors and aromas!
+1) The rice filling of the pasta-free cannelloni can be enriched with boiled peas, a small diced brunoise of vegetables, or you can season the boiled rice not only with Parmesan but also with a generous spoonful of classic Genoese pesto, or with Milanese-style rice with saffron and plenty of grated Parmesan….
+In short, we can really open the fridge and combine more flavors and aromas!

-2) With attention to the taste of the filling, we can season not only with béchamel sauce but also with a diced seasonal vegetables sautéed in a pan with a drop of oil and a clove of garlic or add some leftover cheese we have in the fridge like scamorza, provola, galbanino, etc., but always taking care to combine the filling taste and the seasoning taste very well!
+2) Paying attention to the taste of the filling, we can season not only with béchamel sauce but also with a dice of seasonal vegetables sautéed in a pan with a drop of oil and a clove of garlic, or we can add some leftover cheese that we have in the fridge like scamorza, provola, galbanino, etc. but always taking care to well-match the taste of the filling and the condiment taste!

 Author image